 There are three primary nonimmigrant visa categories.
 You can visit the United States for temporary tourism or business, study, and work.

-Your visa validity could last between 3 months to 10 years and depends on your home country.
-You can enter the United States any time, either once or multiple times within the period of time that the visa is valid.
+Your visa validity could last between three months and 10 years and depends on your home country.
+You can enter the United States anytime, either once or multiple times within the period of time that the visa is valid.

 Another type of student visa is the M visa, for students at vocational or other accredited nonacademic institutions.
 However, language training programs fall under the F visa category.